stefnba/python-docker-starter/README.md

 # python-docker-starter

-Starter package for containerized python app.
+Starter package for a Python 🐍 app with Docker.

-# Get Started
+# ✅ Get Started

 Run the following commands to create a virtual environment called `env`, activate it and install packages listed in `requirements.txt`.